SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 5. What are the principal requirements under data protection laws that are relevant in the context of investigations?

-See question 6.Answer contributed by Brock Dahl and Kimberly Zelnick
+See question 6.Answer contributed by Brock Dahl, Kimberly Zelnick and Timothy Howard

 Freshfields Bruckhaus Deringer